 A raised eyebrow, a cautious smile, a daring glance: facial expressions reveal a lot about someone’s feelings.
 But what if you cannot see them?
 For the visually impaired this is a huge loss of quality in communication.
-The Emotion Whisperer’ is a subtle tool that can prompt the visually impaired with the body language they’re otherwise missing out on.
-It comes with a pair of camera glasses that sends images of conversation partners to an emotion recognition app.
-These are analyzed and translated into a sensory signal: emotions like fear, surprise or happiness are felt by a specific vibration of the small device in the palm of your hand.
+The Emotion Whisperer is a subtle tool that can prompt the visually impaired with the body language they’re otherwise missing out on.
+It comes with a pair of camera glasses that sends images of conversation partners to an app with facial expression recognition.
+These are analyzed and translated into a tactile signal in a wearable on the arm.
+Body-language are felt by a specific vibration.
 You can actually feel someone smile.
-The Emotion-whisperer is a concept with which blind designer Simon Dogger Graduated the Design Academy Eindhoven.
-He won several awards including the IF talent award.
-Now this concept is being realized into a product.
-With financing and co-operation with the University of Amsterdam, the Technical University of Eindhoven, the OMCZ (Oogheelkundig Medisch Centrum Zaandam) and the technical partner Vention we are now into the validation research and the development of a V2.

 Oogheelkundig Medisch Centrum, Health Tech Yard, Elitac, Visio, Creative Industries Fund NL